swagger-api/swagger-inflector/README.md

 environment: development

 # configure your default controller package for method discovery
-controllerPackage: io.swagger.sample.controllers
+controllerPackage: io.swagger.oas.sample.controllers

 # configure the default model package for model discovery
-modelPackage: io.swagger.sample.models
+modelPackage: io.swagger.oas.sample.models

 # the path to the swagger definition (Note! this can be overridden with -DswaggerUrl as a system property
 swaggerUrl: swagger.yaml

 # specific mappings for models, used to locate models in the `#/definitions/${model}`
 modelMappings:
-  User: io.swagger.sample.models.User
+  User: io.swagger.oas.sample.models.User

 # HTTP response code when required parameters are missing
 invalidRequestCode: 400